oliver-oloughlin/kvdex/README.md

 Serialized collections can store much larger sized data by serializaing, compresing and splitting the data across multiple KV entries.
 There is a tradeoff between speed and storage efficiency.
 Custom serialize and compress functions can be set through the collection options.
-Setting the serialize option to "auto" picks between the Deno core serializer and custom json serializer depending on being run in the standard Deno runtime or on Deploy (uses the slower json serializer on Deploy as Deno core is not exposed).
+The serialize option can be set to either "core" for the Deno Core internal serializer, or to "json" for JSON serialization, which is slower but works on Deno Deploy as well.
-Alternatively, the serialize option can be set to specify between core or json.
+Alternatively, specific serialize, deserialize, compress and decompress functions can be set, which allows you to choose the serialize and compress strategy of your choosing.

 ```ts
 import { collection, kvdex, model } from "https://deno.land/x/kvdex/mod.ts"